 Golden sunsets accompanied by the soundtrack of gentle waves crashing along the shores are only part of the magic when spending an evening at South Carlsbad State Beach.
 This three-mile stretch of picturesque coastline makes the perfect destination day or night.

-When the sun is high, learn to surf at Ponto beach or have a picnic by the sandy beaches.
+When the sun is high, learn to surf at Ponto Beach or have a picnic by the sandy beaches.
 Then, when the clock strikes golden hour, pitch a tent atop a bluff on the beach campground for the best views of nature’s evening light show.
+The campground here is popular due to its easy access to the beach.

 LEGOLAND CALIFORNIA RESORT